How the Council works

 County councillors are usually members of a political party but they can also be independent.
 The party with the most Councillors becomes the ruling part of the Council.

-The current composition of the County Council, last updated on 9 May 2017, is:
+The current composition of the County Council is:

 - Labour Party: 23 seats